 30 Jun Legendary Bodybuilding Secret For Full Body Mass

-2 critically important training variables are intensity and volume.
+Two critically important training variables are intensity and volume.

-Actually, they could be the 2 MOST important training variables to promote muscular hypertrophy.
+Actually, they could be the 2 most important training variables to promote muscular hypertrophy.

 Intensity refers to the amount of weight lifted and is usually defined as a percentage of your 1 RM (1 rep max).